-ACES follows federal (FERPA, COPPA, CIPA, PPRA, HIPAA) and state education privacy laws and adheres to privacy and security policies, as outlined in CT Legislation, Public Act 16-189 and amended by Public Act 17-200 and 18-125.
+ACES follows federal and state education privacy laws and adheres to privacy and security policies.
 When we use an online service provider to process or store data, that provider must adhere to federal and state privacy laws including current security protocols and technology.

 Protecting personal information in secure and responsible ways is at the heart of our efforts to provide a richer, dynamic, and personalized learning experience for all learners at ACES.
-Please visit our student data privacy web portal for more information and a current list of applications used at ACES: https://www.aces.org/administration/curriculum-programs/educationaltechnology/data-privacy-practices/.
+Please visit our student data privacy web portal for more information and a current list of applications used at ACES: www.aces.org/administration/curriculum-programs/educationaltechnology/data-privacy-practices/.